mitchelldmiller/stop-wp-search/README.md

 Privacy
 -----------
 * Increases privacy.
-Stops random search requests.
+Prevents random search requests.

 License
 -----------
-Block WP Search is licensed under the MIT License.
+Stop WP Search is licensed under the MIT License.

-Encourage future development with a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY).
+Stop WP Search is free for personal or commercial use.
+Please support future development with a [donation](https://mitchelldmiller.com/donate).